LasTechLabs/wake-without-WOL/README.md

 ## How to install and set up Wake without WoL:<a name="how-to-install-and-set-up-wake-without-wol"></a>

-1. Download wakescript.bat and hidescript.vbs from this repository (or just clone the
+1. Download wakescript.bat and hidescript.vbs from this repository (or just clone the repo).
+Also ensure that you have the windows utility [psshutdown installed](https://docs.microsoft.com/en-us/sysinternals/downloads/psshutdown).

  WakeScript.bat - This is the script responsible for checking an online file and deciding whether to keep the computer online or go back to sleep.